charles-m-doan/distinction-space/content/Supportive/On_Usefulness.md

 ## IV.
 Preservation of Model Pluralism Without Collapse

-MAF permits multiple, incompatible models to coexist without requiring reduction to a single privileged ontology.
+DC permits multiple, incompatible models to coexist without requiring reduction to a single privileged ontology.

 This is possible because: